krjoha/ai-lab-mlops/README.md

 python tasks/train_model.py
 ```

-Run the pipeline in the Airflow UI!
+After creating a model and storing it in the MLFlow registry you can then go to [your local Airflow UI](http://localhost:8080) and run the prediction DAG / pipeline from there!